How Overall IELTS Band Score is calculated

 So what do they do in such cases, when the total score is neither whole nor half band?

-There is a rule: if it ends with .25, round down and if it ends with .75, round up.
+There is a rule: if it ends with .25, round up to the nearest half score, and if it ends with .75, round up to the nearest whole band score.

 To demonstrate, if you’ve received Listening 6, Reading 7, Writing 8, Speaking 6, your overall score will be (6+7+8+6)/4 = 6.75 – the rule says round up – which means you get 7.

-Another example: if your scores were Listening 6 Reading 7 Writing 8 Speaking 8, the overall score will be (6+7+8+8)/4 = 7.25 – the rule says round down – which means you get 7.
+Another example: if your scores were Listening 6 Reading 7 Writing 8 Speaking 8, the overall score will be (6+7+8+8)/4 = 7.25 – the rule says round up to half score – which means you get 7.5.

-This is not too complicated – just remember to apply the rule of rounding.
+It’s not too difficult – just remember to apply the rule of rounding.